 Radar-based simulators track the ball with the help of Doppler radar technology.
 These radars emit a microwave signal from the unit which bounces back from the golf ball after impact.

-Since it requires seeing the ball travel post-impact, radar is ideal for outdoors use, although it can also be used indoors as long as there is sufficient free ball flight.
+Since it requires seeing the ball travel post-impact, radar is ideal for outdoors use, although it can also be used indoors as long as there is sufficient ball flight after impact.

 At the same time, because it uses microwave signals, it is not affected by ambient lighting conditions unlike with photometric and infrared systems.